IftachSadeh/ANNZ/README.md

-# ANNZ
+# ANNZ2

 ## Introduction
 ANNZ uses both regression and classification techniques for estimation of single-value photo-z (or any regression problem) solutions and PDFs.
 In addition it is suitable for classification problems, such as star/galaxy classification.

 ANZZ uses the TMVA package (http://tmva.sourceforge.net/) which is based on ROOT (https://root.cern.ch/).
-The current version is completely new implementation of the original ANNZ package.
+The current version is a completely new implementation of the original ANNZ package.

 The different configurations for regression problems (such as photometric redshift estimation) are referred to as *single regression*, *randomized regression* and *binned classification*.
 In addition, it is possible to run ANNZ in *single classification* and *randomized classification* modes, used for general classification problems.